Repo-Factory/Learn-Chinese/README.md

     # **********************TO SEE PROGRAM SAMPLE***********************,
-    # #RUN PROGRAM FROM TERMINAL, HIGHLIGHT THIS TEXT, PRESS LEFT ALT KEY
+    #     INSTALL PROGRAM, HIGHLIGHT THIS TEXT, PRESS LEFT ALT KEY
     #                           我喜歡這個味道

 On Screen Translator - Chinese Learning Assistance Tool

-欢迎光临! [ 'welcome' for the uncultured ;) ] This is an app designed to assist language students in learning chinese (that could also be easily adapted for another language).
+欢迎光临! [ 'welcome' for those who haven't used this app ;) ] This is an app designed to assist language studentsin learning chinese (that could also be easily adapted for another language).

 Reading is an important part of learning a language, but personally I get frustrated reading when every sentence I encounter a word I've never seen before.
 I have to copy the word or phrase, and